Download & Print

 Analysis and Reporting of Study Findings

-The comprehensive price includes:
+The base survey price includes:

-Available at additional cost are distribution and processing of paper surveys; customized analyses based on specific institutional interests; narrative summary report and display of key findings in graphical format and PowerPoint.
+Options available at additional cost are distribution and processing of paper surveys; customized analyses based on specific institutional interests; narrative summary report and display of key findings in graphical format and PowerPoint.

 C - Change will be pleased to work with you to customize a project and timeline that meets your institution’s needs.